 I missed the warmth and connection I feel with my favorite mysteries.
 I might read more of this series, if there was a story line that intrigued me.
 But the writing would take some getting used to for me.
 Other readers will not be bothered by the writing and will love this solid mystery.

-Thanks to Netgalley and Crooked Lane Books for the opportunity to read an electronic review copy of this book in exchange for an honest review.
+Thanks to Netgalley and Crooked Lane Books for the electronic review copy offered in exchange for an honest review.